Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Statistical Theory

-\begin{Remark}[Comparison with HOOI] Recall the tensor block model \eqref{eq:model-tensor} naturally admits a Tucker low-rank structure, we can alternatively apply high-order orthogonal iteration (HOOI) \citep{de2000best} on the observation $\cY$ to estimate $\cX$.
-By Theorem 1 of \cite{zhang2018tensor}, the HOOI estimator $\hat \cX_{HOOI}$ achieves the following statistical rate:
+\begin{Remark}[Comparison with HOOI] Recall the tensor block model \eqref{eq:model-tensor} naturally admits a Tucker low-rank structure.
+A tempting strategy is to apply high-order orthogonal iteration (HOOI) on $\cY$ to estimate $\cX$.
+By Theorem 1 of \cite{zhang2018tensor}, the HOOI estimator $\hat \cX_{HOOI}$ achieves the following statistical rate under a strong singular gap condition:

 Compared to Theorem \ref{thm:tensor-est-hp}, \eqref{ineq:HOOI-rate} has an additional dimension-dependent term.
 The intuition behind this phenomenon is that HOOI only fits a low-rank model while fails to capture the discrete structure in the tensor block model.
 This theoretical result is also supported by our numeric experiments in Section \ref{sec:num-properties}. \end{Remark}